mikelytaev/n-wise/0000-n-wise.md

 ### Registry of n-wise states

-The current state of n-wise is an up-to-date list of the parties DID Documents.
+The current state of n-wise is an up-to-date list of the parties' DID Documents.
 In pairwise relation the state is stored by the participants and updated by a direct notification of the other party.
 When there are more than two participants, the problem of synchronizing the state of this n-wise (i.e. [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science))) arising.
 It should be borne in mind that the state may change occasionally: users may be added or deleted, DID Documents may be modified (when keys are rotated or endpoints are changed).

 In principle, any trusted repository can act as a registry of n-wise states.
 The following options for storing the n-wise state can be distinguished:

-- #### Directly on the agent's side
+- #### Directly on the agent's side (Edge chain)

-  - This approach is closest to [0023-did-exchange] protocol (https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md).
+  - This approach is the closest to [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md) protocol.
 However since there are more than two participants, an additional consensus procedure is required to correctly account for changes in the n-wise state.
 This option is suitable if the participants are represented by cloud agents which are (almost) always online.
-In this case, a consensus can be established between them by well-known algorithms (RAFT, Paxos, BFT).
-However, if most of the agents are mobile and are online only occasionally, the mentioned consensus algorithms stop working.
-So it is preferable to use external solutions for storing and updating states.
+In this case, a consensus can be established between them using the well-known algorithms (RAFT, Paxos, BFT).
+However, if most of the agents are mobile and are online only occasionally, the mentioned consensus algorithms are not applicable.
+So it is preferable to use external solutions for storing and updating the n-wise states.

 - #### Public or private distributed ledger